-- 14. Standing Order 22 sets out the role of the Responsible Committee (currently the Assembly's Standards of Conduct Committee) in relation to the matters dealt with in this guidance.
+14. Standing Order 22 sets out the role of the Responsible Committee (currently the Senedd's Standards of Conduct Committee) in relation to the matters dealt within this guidance.
 The primary role of the Committee is to investigate, report on and, if appropriate, recommend action in respect of any complaint referred to it by the Commissioner for Standards.
-Following the submission of a report to the Responsible Committee in relation to a failure to comply with the relevant Standing Orders or any Assembly resolution relating to the financial or other interests of Members, the Assembly may resolve to exclude a Member for a specified period, withdraw any rights and privileges from a Member, or to censure him or her. - 15.
-During the period for which the Member is excluded the Member is not entitled to receive any salary from the Assembly and is not permitted to attend the Assembly or any of its committees or sub-committees.
-Under SO 22.10(ii) the Responsible Committee may choose to remove any other rights and privileges of Membership of the Assembly, as set out in the procedures for the investigation of complaints established under SO 22.2(iv).
+Following the submission of a report to the Responsible Committee in relation to a failure to comply with the relevant Standing Orders of the Welsh Parliament or any Senedd resolution relating to the financial or other interests of Members, the Senedd may resolve to exclude a Member for a specified period, withdraw any rights and privileges from a Member, or to censure him or her.

+15. During the period for which the Member is excluded the Member is not entitled to receive any salary from the Senedd and is not permitted to attend the Senedd or any of its committees or sub-committees.
+Under Standing Order 22.10(ii) the Responsible Committee may choose to remove any other rights and privileges of Membership of the Senedd, as set out in the procedures for the investigation of complaints established under Standing Order 22.2(iv).
 These sanctions are in addition to the possibility of prosecution under section 36(7) of the 2006 Act.

 3.3.
-Complaint procedures
+Complaint procedure

-- 16. The arrangements for complaints against Assembly Members are set out in the National Assembly for Wales' Procedure for Dealing with Complaints

-Against Assembly Members, which is available on the Assembly and Commissioner for Standards' website. - 17.
-The Assembly's Commissioner for Standards must carry out a preliminary investigation of any complaint about the conduct of Assembly Members.
-Complaints, whether from Assembly Members or from members of the public, should be addressed in writing to the Commissioner for Standards by using the following contact details.
+- 16. The arrangements for complaints against Members of the Senedd are set out in the Senedd Procedure for Dealing with Complaints Against Members of the Senedd, which is available on the Senedd and Commissioner for Standards' website. - 17.
+The Senedd's Commissioner for Standards must carry out a preliminary investigation of any complaint about the conduct of Members of the Senedd.
+Complaints, whether from Members of the Senedd or from members of the public, should be addressed in writing to the Commissioner for Standards by using the following contact details.
 The acknowledgement of receipt of a complaint by the Commissioner for Standards is not an indication that the complaint is admissible.

-Commissioner for Standards

-National Assembly for Wales Cardiff Bay CF99 1NA
+Commissioner for Standards Welsh Parliament Cardiff Bay CF99 ISN

-Email: standards.commissioner@assembly.wales
+Email: standards.commissioner@senedd.wales